egel-lang/egel-docs/source/life.rst

 Conway's Game of Life
 =====================

-To show-case that Egel can be used to write real programs I'll walk you through an example of a small Conway's life application.
+To showcase that Egel can be used to write real programs I'll walk you through an example of a small Conway's life application.
 I'll assume you know some functional programming, some territory not